Hello, Friend! I hope you are fine and safe. Today we’re looking at “15 interesting facts about Singapore that you don’t know“,

 13. Singapore rocks the night life

-Some of the best nightlife and sky bars are in Singapore.
+You can find the best of the best nightlife and sky bars in Singapore.
 If there’s one thing we know about Singapore, it’s that they love promoting tourism with nightlife.

 The Marina Bay Sands is considered one of the most popular luxury hotels in the world, featuring incredible views and we’re simply in love with the pool there.

 Singapore is often referred to as a “Fine City” as a result of the amount of big-dollar fines that one will receive for infractions.
 For example, you’ll be penalized for not flushing a can or for chewing gum.
 Don’t believe us?
 The fine for forgetting to flush a public toilet is 150 dollars.